Part 1.00 Mandatory Arbitration Rules amended 04-16-25

 7-1.06 Award and Judgment on Award (Supreme Court Rule 92)

-A. After each hearing, the arbitrators shall make an award in favor of the Plaintiff(s) or Defendant(s).
-The panel shall make the award promptly upon termination of the hearing.
+1. After each hearing, the arbitrators shall promptly make an award in favor of the Plaintiff(s) or Defendant(s).
 The award shall dispose of all claims for relief.
-The award on each claim may not exceed the amount prayed for in the Complaint or Counterclaim and in no event may the award be more than $50,000 exclusive of interest, costs and attorney’s fees.
+The award on each claim may not exceed the amount prayed for in the Complaint or Counterclaim and in no event may the award be more than $50,000 including attorney's fees but exclusive of interest and costs.
 The award shall be signed by the arbitrators or the majority of them.
 A dissenting vote without further comment may be noted.
-In the event a panel of arbitrators unanimously finds that a party has violated the good faith provisions of Supreme Court Rule 91(b), such finding, accompanied by a factual basis, shall be noted on a findings sheet.
-Such findings sheet shall become part of the arbitration award.
-The Arbitration Administrator shall provide forms to be completed by the arbitrators to report their award.
-The award including findings sheet, shall be filed immediately, who shall serve Notice of the award to all parties, including any in default.

 7-1.07 Rejection of Award (Supreme Court Rule 93)